 Systems engineering is a key function in CBSE hardware development.
 Key responsibilities include:

--Coordinate and oversee all technical efforts in a development project so that a system or component may be designed to meet performance, cost and schedule.
+-Coordinate all technical efforts in a project so that a system or component is designed to meet performance, cost and schedule

 -Ensure compatibility with all physical and functional interfaces

 -Identify project risks and coordinate/develop risk management protocols

 Systems integration includes a broad range of activities that take a completed system or experiment, and fly it in space.
 The system must meet a list of requirements to show compatibility with the vehicle or facility for which it will be used.
 The following are activities associated with systems integration at CBSE.

 Interface requirements are utilized by the system/experiment during the planned operational state.
 The Systems Engineering team has extensive experience with the development of Interface Control Documents (ICD)s to define the applicability of planned interfaces that a system will utilize.
 In the past, these interfaces have included the Shuttle, Spacelab, SPACEHAB, ATV and the International Space Station (ISS).
 Current projects involve SpaceX Dragon, Orbital Sciences Cygnus, ISS, ATV, HTV, and Progress.